David Shakow: Early life and education

 David Shakow was born in New York City on January 2, 1901, to his father Abraham Chaikowitz (changed to Shakow upon his arrival to the U.S.), and his mother Eva Leventhal.
 Abraham and Eva Shakow immigrated from Russia to Manhattan's Lower East Side where they raised their Jewish - based family.
 During adolescence, Shakow strayed from Jewish tradition and deterred from a career in business.
 During this time, he was introduced to the Madison House.
 The Madison House is a settlement for immigrants that is well known for encouraging education in those who spend time there.
 His stay at the Madison House introduced him to influences such as Freud, Jung, and James, which inspired Shakow's interest in psychopathology.
 He began his college education at Harvard University, where he received both his bachelor's degree and then master's degree in science.
-He then began his dissertation in the quest for a doctorate degree, but after marrying his wife Sophie and beginning a family, decided to begin work at Worcester State Hospital in 1926.
+He then began his dissertation, but after marrying his wife Sophie and beginning a family, decided to begin work at Worcester State Hospital in 1926.
 He later finished his doctorate degree with a main focus on schizophrenia, which sparked his interest in his work at Worcester.